Free mechanic work order form and Excel template

 4. Parts needed

-A key aspect of your job as a mechanic is to identify and locate the parts that your customer’s vehicle needs.
+Through our practical knowledge, a key aspect of your job as a mechanic is to identify and locate the parts that your customer’s vehicle needs.
 Create a list of required parts for the job and add it to the work order.

 Make sure to include the price for each part in your work order.